What if I am receiving benefits but think I can go back to work?

-SSA will allow you to receive your monthly benefit payments for 9 months during the TWP.
+The Social Security Administration (SSA) will allow you to receive your monthly benefit payments for 9 months during the TWP.
 Each person receiving disability benefits from SSA is eligible for a single TWP to support beneficiaries while they explore long-term employment.

 Earnings trigger an SSD trial work period

 During a trial work period, a beneficiary receiving Social Security disability benefits on the basis of his or her own earnings history may test his or her ability to work and still be considered disabled.
-SSA does not not consider services performed during the trial work period as showing that the disability has ended until services have been performed in at least 9 months (not necessarily consecutive) in a rolling 60-month period.
+SSA does not consider services performed during the trial work period as showing that the disability has ended until services have been performed in at least 9 months (not necessarily consecutive) in a rolling 60-month period.
 In 2022, any month in which earnings exceed $970 is considered a month of services for an individual’s trial work period.
-In 2023, this monthly amount increases to $1,050.
+In 2023, this monthly amount increased to $1,050.
 The trial work period does not apply to SSI benefits.

 What method does SSA use to determine earnings that trigger a trial work period?